bastisk/wso2-preinstall/README.md

 For further information on WSO2 prerequisites visit [this link](https://docs.wso2.com/display/Carbon401/Installation+Prerequisites)

+Installed software in this image: Oracle Java 7, Ant, Maven, ActiveMQ

 # How to use this image

 Simple pull the image to use it as base for your installations.